regular-life/Codeforces-CLI-Tool/README.md

 - Support for additional online judges.
 - User-specific customization options.

-**7. Technologies Used:**
+## Technologies Used:

 - Python
+- Python VirtualEnv
 - Bash
-- Selenium
+- Selenium for Web Scraping
-- Makefile
-- Bash
 - Requests library
 - Pytz library
-- Git for version control
+- YML for config

-**8. Acknowledgements:**
+- OOPS applied where possible

+## Acknowledgements:

+Special thanks to [Sanyam Garg](https://github.com/SanyamGarg12) for suggesting more features that can be added and the ideation of the project.
-Special thanks to the Codeforces platform and the developer community for their continuous support.
+I would also like to thank the Codeforces platform and the developer community.

 Feel free to contribute, report issues, or suggest new features.
 Happy coding!

+---